Nagasri79/Nagasri79/README.md

 - 👋 Hi, I’m @Nagasri79
-- 👀 I’m interested in coding and in lub to develope app
+- 👀 I’m interested in coding and in love to develope app
 - 🌱 I’m currently learning full stack developement
 - 💞️ I’m looking to collaborate on projects which suits my skills
 - 📫 How to reach me  nagasripadala42@gmail.com